 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 These rights include:

 - The right to inspect and review the student’s education records within 45 days after the day Aurora University receives a request for access.
 Under the first heading, student access to records, the law requires all educational institutions to allow attending students and former students access to their personal records.
+A student is considered "in attendance" at Aurora University as of the official first day of the term in which the student is first enrolled.

 - Specifically exempted from viewing by the student are the financial records of students’ parents and the confidential recommendations and statements written for and placed in the file prior to January 1, 1975.
 A student may or may not sign a waiver of his/her right to access to recommendations and statements written for and about him/her after January 1, 1975.